ccprogwarrior/ccprog1/2 Functions/🌘SumFunction.md

-# isEven Problem
+# Swap Value Problem
-Write a function that determines if a number is even
+Write a function that adds 2 integers.

 <details>